Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 # Animate
 This section is work in progress and will be enhanced to visualize G1 commands and other ideas.
 Currently it animates random moves and puts points at the robot's endpoints.

+# Using as plugin with DWC
+The plugin can be installed as 3rd party plugin by uploading the zip file from the dist directory in the github repository.
+The current plugin is tested with DWC 3.4.0.

-# running in dev mode inside DWC
+# Running in dev mode inside DWC
 The main releases will be available as zip to upload by DWC in the dist subdirectory in github.
 But if someone wants to compile in DWC and run in DWC development mode, proceed as follows:

 * download DWC 3.4.0 and unpack